JuliaReach/LazySets.jl/docs/src/man/parallel_approximations.md

-Note that after importing or using `LazySets.Parallel`, the version of the function used must be fully qualified, eg. `LazySets.Approximations.box_approximation` for the sequential function or `LazySets.Parallel.box_approximation` for the parallel version.
+Note that after importing or using `LazySets.Parallel`, the version of the function used must be fully qualified, eg. `LazySets.Approximations.box_approximation` for the sequential version or `LazySets.Parallel.box_approximation` for the parallel version.

 The parallelization strategy that is available uses processes.
 To set the number of processes use the flag `-p N` at julia startup, where `N` is the number of